 A hotel banned Native Americans.
-The Sioux hit back with a trespassing order.
+The Sioux served a trespassing order.

 Minutes later, the worker told the women there actually was no such policy, court records state.
 Instead, she said, locals were not allowed to stay at the hotel because of the fallout over Uhre’s social media posts, according to the lawsuit.
 Red Bear and the other woman left the hotel on March 21 without being able to rent a room, court records state.

-The following day, representatives of the NDN Collective, a local nonprofit defending the rights of Native Americans, attempted to book five hotel rooms for the organization but were told they could not rent rooms because of some “issues,” court records state.
+The following day, representatives of the NDN Collective, a local nonprofit organization defending the rights of Native Americans, attempted to book five hotel rooms for the organization but were told they could not rent rooms because of some “issues,” court records state.

 An NDN Collective representative told a hotel worker that an online booking website showed the hotel had rooms available.
 The employee confirmed that was the case, the lawsuit states, but said the hotel would not rent the available rooms to the NDN Collective.
 When an NDN Collective representative asked to speak with a manager, a man demanded in a threatening manner that they leave the hotel before following the group out, court records state.

-On March 23, Red Bear and the NDN Collective filed the lawsuit against Uhre and her son Nicholas Uhre, the manager, claiming the hotel refused to rent them rooms because of their race.
+On March 23, Red Bear and the NDN Collective filed the lawsuit against Uhre and her son Nick Uhre, the manager, claiming the hotel refused to rent them rooms because of their race.

 “Ms. Red Bear had not done anything to warrant exclusion from the Grand Gateway Hotel,” the lawsuit in South Dakota’s U.S. District Court states.
 “Instead, Ms. Red Bear and her companion were excluded on the basis of their race and protected status as Native Americans.”